South Route Climb of Mount Elbrus

 - Liner gloves - thin gloves which can be worn under your fleece gloves or mitts

-- Mitts - windproof and warm - make sure these are mountain quality
+- Mitts - mountain quality down quality

 - Sleeping bag, 3 or 4 season - the huts can get quite warm and the beds have mattresses

-- Flask for hot drinks, 1 litre is best
+- Flask for hot drinks.

 - Headtorch with spare batteries